Murder of Ennis Cosby: Murder

-She later testified that a man came to her window and said, "Open the door or I'll harm you."
+She later testified that a man came to her window and said, "Open the door or I'll hurt you."
 Frightened, Crane drove away.
 After moving approximately 50 ft away, she heard a gunshot and immediately drove back to Cosby's location.
 She saw a man running away and discovered Cosby lying on the ground, by the driver's side of his vehicle, lying in a pool of blood.
 He had been shot in the head.
 Although it appeared that robbery was a motive, Cosby was still wearing a Rolex watch and had $60 in his pocket.

 The Los Angeles Police Department contacted Congresswoman Maxine Waters, who was a close friend of Bill Cosby, to request his phone number.
 Waters declined their request, but asked another close friend of the comedian, Essence magazine publisher Ed Lewis, to inform him of his son's death.
 However, the police contacted the CBS studio producing his new series, Cosby, which was being filmed in New York, at Kaufman Astoria Studios in Queens.
 Cosby was on set when producer Joanne Curley-Kerner informed him of the death of his son.
 Afterwards, Los Angeles police spoke with him and discouraged him from flying to Los Angeles.

 Aftermath

 The Cosby family received an outpouring of support from friends and the general public.
 Truckloads of flowers were delivered to the family's home in New York City, and strangers left flowers on the spot where the murder took place.
-U.S. President Bill Clinton, Vice President Al Gore, and South African Archbishop Desmond Tutu personally called Bill Cosby to offer condolences.
+U.S. President Bill Clinton, Vice President Al Gore, and South African Archbishop Desmond Tutu called Bill Cosby to offer condolences.

 Within 36 hours of his death, the high number of calls asking how Cosby's memory could be honored prompted his family to form the Ennis William Cosby Foundation.
 At the time of its inception, the foundation's purpose was to benefit programs focused on those with learning disabilities.

 Cosby was buried on January 19, 1997, in Shelburne, Massachusetts, after a funeral that was held at the family estate.